-Still, if you’re willing to take the plunge, you’ll see why the best mountaineers, alpinists and athletes favour the Canadian brand’s jackets above any other.
+Still, if you’re willing to take the plunge, you’ll see why the best mountaineers, alpinists and athletes favor the Canadian brand’s minimalist jacket above any other.
 They’re made with surgical attention to detail, no unnecessary gimmicks and top-tier Gore-Tex materials as standard.

-Expect a mixed colour palette of moody grey and shadowy black alongside fluorescent yellow and punchy pink.
+Expect a mixed color palette of moody grey and shadowy black alongside fluorescent yellow and punchy pink.
 For Gore-Tex jackets with street appeal, you’d struggle to do better.